iamwangyabin/S-Prompts/README.md

 # S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning

-Pytorch implementation for NIPS 2022 paper "S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning".
+This is the official implementation of our NIPS 2022 paper "S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning".
 In this paper, we propose one simple paradigm (named as S-Prompting) and two concrete approaches to highly reduce the forgetting degree in one of the most typical continual learning scenarios, i.e., domain increment learning (DIL).

 **S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning** <br>